PresleyHank/ScenceRecognition/README.md

 There are two methods to run this project.

-- If you want to recognize man
+- If you have many images to be recognized,you can put them into **imgs/** and run **python demo.py**

+- If you only have one or two images to be recognized,you can just run **python demo.py image1 image2 ...**